ideatrino/plexus/docs/SPEC.md

 *"Plexus" (Latin): an interweaving, a braid.
 The name describes the core idea — two cryptographic ratchets braided into one strand, conditioned on each other.*

 > This document is the complete, self-contained specification.
-Hand it to a
-> cryptographer for review, implement it, or extend it.
 The accompanying
 > reference implementation lives in `src/plexus/`.

 ---